prium/ad_designer/CHALLENGE.md

 - Does it meet the basic requirements?
 - How pleasant is the resulting UI within the range of functionality of the ad designer?
-- Is the code well organized, easy to read, and does it adhere to framework and industry conventions?
+- Is the code well organized/factored, easy to read, and does it adhere to framework and industry conventions?

-- Bonus points if you are able to automate testing of your new logic.
+Bonus points if you are able to automate testing of your new logic.